RunMat

 • Empty inputs or reductions along dimensions with size 0 return ones that follow MATLAB shape semantics.

-How prod runs on the GPU
+How RunMat runs prod on the GPU

 When RunMat Accelerate is active, tensors that already reside on the GPU remain on the device.
 The runtime calls reduce_prod_dim (or reduce_prod for whole-array products) on the active provider when available.
 Requests that require 'omitnan', multi-axis reductions, or class coercions fall back to the host implementation, compute the correct MATLAB result, and re-upload only when a 'like' prototype demands GPU residency.